The-obsrvr/ArgStructurePredictionInUNResol/README.md

 ## Evaluation

-There are three main tasks that are evaluated for each paragraph across all test documents: (1) Preambular/Operative Binary Classification, (2) Multi-Tag Assignment, and (3) Multi-Relation Prediction and Classification (the latter can be sub-divided into relation prediction and relation type multi-class classification).
+There are three main tasks that are evaluated for each paragraph across all test documents: (1) Preambular/Operative Binary Classification, (2) Multi-Tag Assignment, and (3) Multi-Relation Prediction and Classification (the latter can be sub-divided into relation prediction and relation type multi-label classification).

 Due to lack of ground truth, we evaluate the performances of each task using heuristic feature-based approaches.

-### Preambular/Operative Binary Classification
+### Paragraph Binary Classification

-### Multi-tag Assignment
+### Multi-label Tag Assignment

-### Multi-Relation Prediction and Classification
+### Multi-label Relation Prediction and Classification

 ---